Joe Perry (musician): Early life

-Joseph Anthony Pereira was born in Lawrence, Massachusetts, and grew up in Hopedale, Massachusetts.
-His father was an accountant of Portuguese descent from Madeira, and his mother was a high school gym teacher of Italian descent.
+Joseph Anthony Pereira was born in Lawrence, Massachusetts on September 10, 1950.
+He was raised in the nearby town of Hopedale.
+His father was an accountant of an Portuguese descent from Madeira, and his mother was a high school gym teacher of an Italian descent.

-At a very young age, Perry found himself drawn to the ocean.
-His dream was to one day become a marine biologist and follow in the footsteps of his hero, Jacques Cousteau.
+At a very young age, Pereira found himself drawn to the ocean.
+His dream was to one day become a marine biologist and follow in the tracks of his influence, Jacques Cousteau.
 His grades at Hopedale Junior Senior High School were not good, and his chances of eventually going to college were fading.
 At one point, his parents even tried enticing him with a promise that if he worked to get his grades up, he might be able to intern for a summer at the Woods Hole Oceanographic Institution on Cape Cod.
-However, Joe's academic struggles continued, and in his junior year, his parents made the decision to withdraw him from Hopedale and enroll him at an all-boys preparatory school, Vermont Academy.
+Still, Pereira's grades showed no signs of improving, and in his junior year, his parents made the decision to withdraw him from Hopedale and enroll him at an all-boys preparatory school, Vermont Academy.
 The boarding school, which housed around 200 young men, was located in Saxtons River, a small town in southern Vermont.
-The teenaged Joe Perry was not very happy with this plan.
-It was his parents' hope that, with their son actually living at the school and being embedded in such an educational environment, he would be able to focus more on learning and bring his grades up to an acceptable college entry level.
+The teenaged Pereira was not pleased about this plan.
+It was his parents' hope that, with their son actually living at the school and being embedded in such an educational environment, he would be able to focus more on learning and improving his grades to an acceptable college entry level.

-Many years later, in his memoir, Rocks: My Life In and Out of Aerosmith, Perry wrote about his self-professed learning difficulties during his school years and how it was actually the result of his having ADHD, a condition that had remained undiagnosed until recently.
+Many years later, in his memoir, Rocks: My Life In and Out of Aerosmith, Pereira wrote about his self-professed learning difficulties during his school years and how it was actually the result of his having ADHD, a condition that had remained undiagnosed until recently.
 He spoke about it while discussing the book in a 2014 interview with J.C.
 Macek for PopMatters: "It was looked at as a discipline problem when I was in school.
 And certainly, over the years, after I left school, I had forged my way into this thing called rock 'n' roll and it was less of an issue."
-However, Perry now considers the possibility that the learning disability was something of a double-edged sword for his career: "I'm starting to realize that in some ways it's helped my guitar playing and it's hurt my guitar playing in the way that I kind of learned certain things and my ability to retain certain things."
+However, Pereira considered the possibility that the learning disability was something of a double-edged sword for his career: "I'm starting to realize that in some ways it's helped my guitar playing and it's hurt my guitar playing in the way that I kind of learned certain things and my ability to retain certain things."